lordyersinia/MeadMates/Projects/Feather's Traditional Mead.md

 	1. Dissolve honey in small amount of water (leave room to add additional water to reach batch volume).
 	2. Add water to your batch volume minus volume for rehydration
 	3. Aerate the must with a drill stirrer or shake/stir vigorously for 15 minutes.
-6. Begin tempering yeast by adding 63mL must to the yeast slurry every 5 minutes.
+6. Begin tempering yeast by adding 50mL must to the yeast slurry every 5 minutes.
 7. When yeast slurry temperature is within 10 deg F of must temperature, pitch yeast into fermenter.
 8. Record specific gravity, pH and temperature for future reference.
 	1. Calculate what SG for 8%, 10%, and 14% ABV
 9. Apply airlock.
 Ferment per [[TDS_Lalvin-QA23.pdf]] between 14 - 28 C in a dark room.
 10. Degas twice per day for first week of fermentation.
 Degas once per day for the second week.
 Degas every other day the third week.
-11. Record pH, SG, and temperature every 2 days.
+11. Record pH, SG, and temperature every at day 7, 10, and 14 days.
 12. Stop fermenting when:
 	1. SG remains constant for > 1 week
 	2. Gas formation stops